Higher Lie characters and cyclic descent extension on conjugacy classes: Abstract

 \section{Abstract}

+A now-classical cyclic extension of the descent set of a permutation has been introduced by Klyachko and Cellini.
+Following a recent axiomatic approach to this notion, it is natural to ask which sets of permutations admit such a (not necessarily classical) extension.

-A cyclic descent extension of the classical notion of descent set, for permutations as well as standard Young tableaux, was introduced and studied in recent years.
-The main result of this paper is a full characterization of conjugacy classes in the symmetric group, which carry a cyclic descent extension.
-Letting $S_n$ be the symmetric group on $n$ letters and $\C_\mu\subset S_n$ be a conjugacy class of cycle type $\mu$, it is shown that the descent map on $\C_\mu$ has a cyclic extension if and only if $\mu$ is not of the form $(r^s)$ for some square-free $r$.
+The main result of this paper is a complete answer in the case of conjucay classes of permutations.
+It is shown that the conjugacy class of cycle type $\lambda$ has such an extension if and only if $\lambda$ is not of the form $(r^s)$ for some square-free $r$.
 The proof involves a detailed study of hook constituents in higher Lie characters.

 {\bf MSC}: 05E10, 05E05, 20B30, 20C30